berylijncodes/berylijncodes/README.md

 Studied Microbiology and Immunology at the University of Benin, Benin-city.

 ## :speech_balloon: And I also...
-I love to network, connect and collaborate on open source projects, discuss techy and girlie stuff over a glass of tea/wine/beer? your choice 🙂.
+❤️ to network, connect and collaborate on open source projects, discuss techy and girlie stuff over a glass of tea/wine/beer? your choice 🙂.
 Let's talk!

 <h3> 🛠 &nbsp;Tech Stack</h3>